-1 The minimum frequency of testing and survey shall be in accordance with either the Minimum Frequency Specification for QUALITY CONTROL REQUIREMENTS.
+1. The minimum frequency of testing and survey shall be in accordance with either the Minimum Specification for QUALITY CONTROL REQUIREMENTS.
+Frequency prevent unauthorised entry into the property, and shall reinstate the fencing and remove temporary fencing on completion of the work.